saycel/towers-of-power/AT_Commands_Lab.md

 Hit ‘Enter’ and you should receive the response ‘OK’ from the module.
 You just sent your first AT Command!

-####Sending an SMS with AT Commands
+##Sending an SMS with AT Commands
 There are a series of commands which must be executed in order to send an SMS using AT Commands.
 First the module must be in text mode.
 Then, you must send the AT+CMGS command with the destination number, 129, body of the message and a return character.
-When using Cool Term this character must be a hex character.

-- __AT+CMGF=1__ Set the module into text mode
+- __AT+CMGF=1__ Set the module into text mode   //press "Enter"

-- __AT+CMGS="destination phone number", 129, \<body of message\> \<hex return character '1A'\>__ Note: When sending SMS messages through OpenBTS you do not need to use the 129 code.
+- __AT+CMGS="destination phone number", 129     //press "Enter" Note: When sending SMS messages through OpenBSC you do not need to use the 129 code.
+   >  write the body of your text               //Press "Enter"
+                                                //Press "Ctrl-Z"

 ####Notes for using AT Commands